thejsdevsite/jsdev/content/blog/what-is-hoisting-and-how-it-works-in-javascript/index.md

 The take-away is, that _declared_ variables are hoisted to the top of their scope at **compiled time**, while _undeclared_ variables are hoised to the global scope **during execution**.

 ### Declarations using `let` and `const` are not hoisted to global space
 `let` and `const` were introduced in ES6 for scope-based operations, but unlike `var`, do not get hoisted to global space during compile time.
 Variables declared with `let` are block scoped and not function scoped.
-This is significant, because unlike `var`, there's no risk of variable value leakage outside of the scope of execution.
+This is significant, because unlike `var`, there's no risk of variable leakage outside of the scope of execution.

 The downside is that `const` and `let` do not get hoisted, in local or global scope.
 Read more about [var, const and let][const-var-let].